Praveen271195/Securityy-Camera-with-OpenCV/README.md

 <h1 align="center">Covid-19 Global Dashboard 🦠 </h1>

 ## Motivation:
 This Covid-19 dashboard was created from scratch to visuvalize the global trend of infections and to keep track of the spread of the virus during the pandemic.
 This dashboard was of a great support to spread awarness amoung the residents of my gated community.

+## About:
+A web dashboard deployed on Heroku at https://dd-covid-dashboard.herokuapp.com/.
+Built in Python and Dash, with charts made in Plotly.
+The data is provided by Johns Hopkins Center for Systems Science and Engineering which is updated every day.

 ## Resources for Covid dashboard:
 - <a href="https://github.com/CSSEGISandData/COVID-19">Covid-19 datasets source</a>